 Can I get a self-employed mortgage with 1 years accounts?

-Yes, it's absolutely possible to get a mortgage if you only have one year's accounts.
+It is possible to get a self-employed mortgage if you only have one year's accounts.
+However, the majority of lenders require two years accounts.
+A few require a minimum of three.

 When you have several years' accounts, mortgage providers can be that much more confident of the sustainability of the business.
-As well as how your earnings have progressed year-on-year.
+As well as how your business and earnings have progressed year-on-year.

-Fortunately, there are a small number of mortgage providers happy to consider applicants with just one year's books.
+Fortunately, there are a small number of more specialist lenders happy to consider applicants with just one year's books.

 - Request a projection of your second year's trading performance signed off by your accountant.